simpleuiux/yi-ningwang.com/content/blog/kindrednotes/index.md

 #### CREATE VALUE WITH IN-DEPTH CONNECTION

 Before, people connect to each other but only talk about superficial things.
 Now, Kindrednotes connects users with topics that they really care.
-The value of it is through the simple gesture, we can share in-depth understanding with great positivity power, but still able keep the space and privacy that people need.
+The value of it is through the simple gesture, we can share in-depth understanding with great positivity power, but still able to keep the space and privacy that people need.

 <div class="kg-card kg-image-card kg-width-wide">